fabric8io/fabric8/docs/develop/configuration.md

 ### Choosing the right approach

-We recommend you try to keep the environment specific configuration down to a minimum as that increases the amount of resuable immuable artifacts (docker images and kubernetes resources) that can be used without modification in any environment and promotes confidence and testing of those artifacts across your [CI / CD Pipeline](http://fabric8.io/guide/cdelivery.html).
+We recommend you try to keep the environment specific configuration down to a minimum as that increases the amount of reusable immutable artifacts (docker images and kubernetes resources) that can be used without modification in any environment and promotes confidence and testing of those artifacts across your [CI / CD Pipeline](http://fabric8.io/guide/cdelivery.html).

 So if you can avoid any configuration that is environment specific (thanks to [service discovery](serviceDiscovery.html) and [kubernetes secrets](http://kubernetes.io/docs/user-guide/secrets/)) then just including configuration inside your docker image makes the most sense.